ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Experiments

-We report quantitative results on the 4 datasets in the Tab.~\ref{tab:quantitative_results}.
+\paragraph{Quantitative analysis.} We report quantitative results on the 4 datasets in the Tab.~\ref{tab:quantitative_results}.
 Results show that \method~achieves on par results with StreetSurf on KITTI-360 dataset, with a mean P$\rightarrow$M error of $12$ centimeters.
-However, for the remaining datasets, SCILLA consistently outperforms StreetSurf by achieving lower P$\rightarrow$M error and higher precision among most of the scenes.
-We attribute the similar results on KITTI-360 because its topology with mainly straight roads and open scenes which are better suitable to the design choices done by StreetSurf.
-Conversely, the other datasets contain more challenging scenarios with wide, non-straight roads, and high level of details (we refer to the qualitative analysis).
-In Fig.~\ref{fig:distance-analysis} we show the mean cumulative delta error computed across the four sequences from each dataset for both methods.
-As it can be observed, our method's cumulative errors are consistently lower in all datasets for distances below 40$cm$.
-We additionally show the standard deviation of the error computed along all sequences and notice that our errors remain consistent across the different scenes in contrast to StreetSurf.
+However, for the remaining datasets, \method~ consistently outperforms StreetSurf by achieving lower P$\rightarrow$M error and higher precision among most of the scenes.
+The similar performance on KITTI-360 is due to its topology with mainly straight roads and open scenes which are more suitable to the design choices done by StreetSurf.
+Conversely, the other datasets contain more challenging scenarios with wide, non-straight roads, and a high level of detail (we refer to the qualitative analysis). \method~demonstrates comparable P$\rightarrow$M error with explicit MVS methods on KITTI-360, which can be attributed to the fact that KITTI-360 is an ideal dataset for multi-view reconstruction thanks to the good quality of the images and the large FOV of the cameras mounted on the vehicle.
+However, in more complex environments with smaller overlaps between observations, \method~consistently outperforms explicit MVS methods by achieving lower P$\rightarrow$M error.
+Since they use a dense point clouds as initialization, explicit MVS methods can achieve higher precision by reconstructing finer structures (see Qualitative analysis).\\ The results averaged for the 4 datasets give a mean P$\rightarrow$M of \textbf{0.24m} for \method~, two times smaller compared to 0.47m for StreetSurf and a mean precision of \textbf{0.46\%} for \method~ and 0.42\% for StreetSurf (see supplementary materials for additional quantitative evaluation).\\

-\textbf{Efficiency.} We report in Tab.~\ref{table:performances} the computational performance of each method.
-Because \method~relies on a single 3D hierarchical hash grid in comparison to the two grids (3D and 4D) used in StreetSurf~\cite{streetsurf}, our method is much more efficient by being designed with a third of the parameters of StreetSurf and taking half of the GPU memory.
-Furthermore, for a single scene, SCILLA requires half the training time compared to StreetSurf, on average.
+\textbf{Efficiency.} We report in Tab.~\ref{table:performances} the computational performance of each method. \method~is more efficient than StreetSurf~\cite{streetsurf}, using a single 3D hierarchical hash grid instead of two grids (3D and 4D), with a third of the parameters and half the GPU memory.
+GOF, on the other hand, has variable GPU memory and parameters depending on the number of Gaussians per scene.
+For a single scene, \method~requires half the training time compared to StreetSurf (20 min vs 40 min), while GOF takes at least 1.5 hours, including 30 minutes each for point cloud initialization, training, and mesh extraction.